-The Commission staff evaluated, as best as could be done given the conceptual nature of the scenarios, how each scenario would perform relative to the other scenarios.
-To evaluate and assist in comparing the sketch scenarios, a series of 13 measurable criteria were selected.
+The Commission staff evaluated how each scenario would perform relative to the other scenarios.
+To evaluate and assist in comparing the scenarios, a series of 13 measurable criteria were selected.
 Values for each criterion were then estimated for each scenario, with the results presented in a "scenario scorecard" that allowed the scenarios to be easily compared in terms of their relative benefits, costs, and impacts.

-The extensive public outreach and engagement conducted as part of each step in the VISION 2050 process continued with the sketch scenarios.
+The extensive public outreach and engagement conducted as part of each step in the VISION 2050 process continued with the scenarios.
 A third round of interactive public workshops was held across the Region, along with workshops held by each of the eight VISION 2050 partner organizations and additional workshops held by request.
-The Commission staff also developed an interactive online tool, allowing interested residents to explore and provide feedback on the sketch scenarios and their evaluation (www.vision2050sewis.org/scenarios).
-The feedback obtained during this step of the process was used to develop and evaluate more detailed alternative land use and transportation system plans, which are described in Chapter III of Volume II.
+The Commission staff also developed an interactive online tool, allowing interested residents to explore and provide feedback on the scenarios and their evaluation (http://vision2050sewis. com/Vision2050/The-Process/Sketch-Scenarios).
+The feedback obtained during this step of the process was used to develop and evaluate more detailed alternative land use and transportation plans, which are described in Chapter 3 of this volume.

-SKETCH SCENARIO DEVELOPMENT PROCESS
+2.2 SCENARIO DEVELOPMENT PROCESS

-The sketch scenarios varied based on each scenario's development pattern and the level and type of investment in the transportation system.
-The process for developing the land use and transportation system components of each scenario is described below.
+The conceptual scenarios varied based on each scenario's development pattern and the level and type of investment in the transportation system.
+The process for developing the land use and transportation components of each scenario is described below.